Cardiac Rehabilitation Program

 Is The Program Right For Me?

-A formal Cardiac Rehabilitation Program is appropriate following a heart attack, open heart surgery, heart transplant, and other interventional procedures for the heart.
+A formal Cardiac Rehabilitation Program is appropriate following a heart attack, stent replacement, bypass surgery, heart valve replacement, angioplasty and some cases of heart failure.

 It teaches techniques to develop a healthy lifestyle and reduces the risk of future cardiac events.